 Plus, while you might rely on streams and rivers during the summer for water, these are frozen or dry during the winter months so you’ll need to be prepared with your own water supply to avoid dehydration.

 And if you’re thinking your dog will be able to keep their thirst quenched by munching on fresh snow, snow actually isn’t an adequate source of hydration as it requires too much energy for your dog’s body (and yours!) to warm up to body temperature.
 Use an insulated water bottle or wrap your water in extra clothes to keep it from freezing in your pack.
+Our RMD Hydra bottle is small and lightweight for day use.
+Its also a great option to pack dog treats inside so you do not have to remove your gloves to feed your dog a snack.

 You’ll also need to take food for your dog as well as treats to help them keep up their calories while also giving them an incentive to follow the rules of the trail.